nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 we're looking at cycles here.
 The first cycle, given by our number modulo 3, is the biggest sorter of numbers.
 After that, we're making continual *refinements* - 6 and 18 are both multiples of 3, so are more like each other than either is to 7 in that regard, but 18 is also a multiple of 9, which makes it a little three-ier than 6.
-It not only can come back to the start in a cycle of 3, but also in 3 cycles of 3.
+It not only can come back to the start if we wrap it around a clock with 3 hours, but also with 3 of these 3-handed clocks.
 54 can manage 3 cycles of 3 cycles of 3.

 This also leads to a principle of *coherence*.
 Let's take our second level of triangles again: